nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. Request a change of the security server owner

-    3.1 On the **Clients** view, locate the new member and click its name to open the member's detail view
+    3.1 On the **CLIENTS** view, locate the new member and click its name to open the member's detail view

     3.2 In the detail view, click **MAKE OWNER**